Finding the Universe

 Advantages of Contactless

-It’s already on a card you own: if you already have a supported contactless credit card, using this for your travel is more convenient than getting a separate Oyster card, which you have to pay a deposit on and keep topped up.
+It’s already on a card you own: if you already have a supported contactless credit card or smartphone, using this for your travel is more convenient than getting a separate Oyster card, which you have to pay a deposit on and keep topped up.

 You can use a mobile payment system such as Google Pay or Apple Pay: If your smartphone supports a contactless payment system, then you don’t even need to carry a contactless card – you can just link your contactless card to your smartphone payment system, and pay with that.
 One less thing to carry!